 You can not tell someone to be a self-leader, you must create a work environment where they want to become a self-leader.
 When you successfully create this environment, you create a team of frontline employees who are engaged, committed and motivated.

 #2 Invest in Wellbeing

-‘Wellness’ & ‘wellbeing’ have become trendy, Instagrammable buzzwords that involve scenes of lucious bubble baths, face-masks, massages and meditation.
+‘Wellness’ & ‘wellbeing’ have become trendy, Instagrammable buzzwords that involve scenes of luscious bubble baths, face-masks, massages, and meditation.
 While we’re always up for a massage, what Laurie is talking about is wellbeing, without the fluff.
 She says that wellbeing is ‘the state of feeling comfortable, happy and healthy’, and she believes the more businesses invest into the wellbeing of their frontline employees, the more engaged they become.